MunilakshmiP/100-days-of-devops/Day 26/README.md

 # Automating Workflows with Webhook Triggers in Jenkins

 Automating Workflows with Webhook Triggers in Jenkins Welcome back! 🌟 Today, we’re diving into **webhooks**, a fundamental tool that connects repositories with Jenkins to create a smooth, automated workflow.
 Let’s explore this process step by step, connecting each concept and enriching your understanding.
 By the end, you’ll have the knowledge to configure a webhook in Bitbucket, integrate it with Jenkins, and witness seamless automation.
-Let’s make your DevOps journey more interactive and rewarding!
+Let’s make your DevOps journey more interactive and rewarding!!

 ----------